MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMPrestageMedia.md

 ### -OperatingSystemImage

 Specify an OS image package object to include for this media.
-Use the **-OperatingSystemImageIndex** parameter to specify the image index in the image package.
+Use the **OperatingSystemImageIndex** parameter to specify the image index in the image package.
+To get this object, use the [Get-CMOperatingSystemImage](Get-CMOperatingSystemImage.md) cmdlet.

 ```yaml
 Type: IResultObject